 16 Association: Correlation and Contingency

 You are reading a work in progress.
-This page is a dumping ground for ideas.
-Sections maybe missing, or contain a list of points to include.
+This page is a first draft but should be readable.

 16.1 Overview